esno/yoga-bios-unlock/README.md

     cd ./yoga-bios-unlock
     make

-    # ./yoga-bios-unlock --dry-run
+    # ./yoga-bios-unlock --read
-    Enabled dry-run
+    Run in read mode
+    Be aware that readmode temporarily changes value of port 0x72 to index 0xf7
     WARNING: use at your own risk!
-    Agree? (y/Y) y
+    Agree? (y/n) y
-    Port 0x72 is 0xf4 and would be set to 0xf7
+    Port 0x72 is 0xf4 and will be set to 0xf7
     Port 0x73 is 0x00 and would be set to 0x77

-    # ./yoga-bios-unlock
+    # ./yoga-bios-unlock --unlock
+    Run in unlock mode
     WARNING: use at your own risk!
     Agree? (y/n) y
+    Port 0x72 is 0xf4 and will be set to 0xf7

+    # ./yoga-bios-unlock --unlock
+    Run in lock mode
+    WARNING: use at your own risk!
+    Agree? (y/n) y
+    Port 0x72 is 0xf4 and will be set to 0xf7

 ## Compatibility